AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2020/2020-10-15-interview-happy-job/interview-happy-job.md

 ---
-title: 'Why do I interview even when I am happy at my job?'
+title: "Why do I interview even when I am happy at my job?"
-excerpt: 'Every year, I dust off my resume and apply for a couple of jobs that look interesting.
-Why do I put myself through this ordeal?'
+excerpt: "Every year, I dust off my resume and apply for a couple of jobs that look interesting.
+Why do I put myself through this ordeal?"
-coverImage: ./cover.jpg
+coverImage: "./cover.jpg"
 category: "career / work"
 tags:

-    - career
-    - ramblings
+- "career"

 ---

 Every year I dust off my resume and apply for a couple of jobs that look interesting.